inigokintana/homelab-2-prod-ai-golden-path/README.md

 │   ├── timescaleDB: timesaries database based on postgreSQL with vector database support │   └── pgaiVectorizer: provides continuous embedding update on vector database

-├── 3-dapr-microservices-agents: microservices and agents inserting data into database and passing it trougth to LLM
+├── 3-dapr-microservices-agents: microservices and agents inserting data into database and passing it trought to LLM

 └── 4-optional-k8s-services: optional services to install in K8S
 ```